osmtampabay/osmtampabay.github.com/about/index.md

 ### Okay, I’m sold.
 How can I join the club?

 Anyone can join in and participate for free!
-Just head over to our [Meetup](http://meetup.com/osmtampabay) page, join, and RSVP to a scheduled meeting.
+Just head over to our [Meetup](http://meetup.com/osmtampabay) page, join, and RSVP to the next meetup.